Welcome to today's edition of the Rush 24-7 podcast.

 They are the journalists of the day.

-And they want insulation and um immunity, if you will, from the same kind of garbage they try to pass off on everybody else and put everybody else through.
+And they want insulation and immunity, if you will, from the same kind of garbage they try to pass off on everybody else and put everybody else through.

-So I mean, here you've got Eason Jordan, and of course he did pay a price for it, but actually didn't pay a price for that.
+So, I mean, here you've got Eason Jordan, and of course, he did pay a price for it, but actually didn't pay a price for that.

 He was forced to resign from CNN when he went to the Davos Economic Forum and started blathering on and on and on about how many journalists the U.S. military has targeted.

-And of course there wasn't any, so.
+And of course, there wasn't any.

-Bye-bye, Eason Jordan.
+So bye-bye, Eason Jordan.

-Uh Isakoff holding back news, not reporting it, Newsweek spiking it and so forth.
+Newsweek spiking it and so forth.

-I mean, they the the double standard is obvious.
+I mean, the double standard is obvious.

 And it's becoming more and more obvious each and every day.